dswann101164/azure-noob-blog/posts/2025-11-04-software-rationalization-step-zero-devops.md

 ---
 title: "Software Rationalization: The Step Zero That Works in a DevOps World"
 date: 2025-11-04
-summary: "Before you migrate, modernize, or even look at the cloud — you must know what you own, what it costs, and whether it should exist.
+summary: "Before you migrate, modernize, or even look at the cloud â€” you must know what you own, what it costs, and whether it should exist.
 This is not a migration step.
 It's a business survival step."
 tags: ["Rationalization", "FinOps", "devops", "azure", "governance", "Architecture", "Security", "Cost Allocation"]
 cover: "/static/images/hero/rationalization-devops.png"
 hub: governance